-Jean Kwok, award-winning and international and New York Times bestselling author, will give a master class for us on Sunday, 31 October 2021 from 15:00 – 16:30 Amsterdam time.
+Jean Kwok, award-winning and international and New York Times bestselling author, will give a master class for us on Sunday, 31 October 2021 from 15:00 – 16:30 Amsterdam time (remember the daylight saving time change that day!).
 This course will take place online.

 Note: If you are currently enrolled in one of our 6- or 8-week core courses, don’t forget to use your members’ discount code when you register to receive 25% off.
 You will have received it by email when you registered.